johanngerell/jg_test_state/README.md

 ## TL;DR

-A simple C++ header library that makes it easy to "record" current state in (mainly) tests and output it nicely formatted (JSON-ish) when tests run or just when they fail.
+A simple C++ header library that makes it easy to "record" current state in (mainly) tests and output it nicely formatted (JSON-ish) when tests run or (optionally) just when they fail.

 The major benefits of using `jg::test_state` compared to manually stream data directly to `std::cout`, for example, is that `jg::test_state`

-  - outputs structured data well formatted
+  - outputs structured data nicely formatted
-  - yields an object to reuse in many places -- a `jg::test_state::output` instance can be streamed to any `std::ostream`-derived instance with `operator<<`.
+  - yields an object that can be reused in many places -- a `jg::test_state::output` instance can be streamed to any `std::ostream`-derived instance.

 ## Usage